 Non-standard application processes

-Whilst the majority of proposals follow a standard application process or contract negotiation there are however a number of factors with potential for complexity which may delay Institutional Authorisation to submit the application or execute the agreement, if not established and considered in the early stages of proposal development.
+Whilst the majority of proposals follow a standard application process or contract negotiation, there are a number of factors with potential for complexity which may delay Institutional Authorisation to submit the application or execute the agreement if not established and considered in the early stages of proposal development.

 The application may fall into one of the following categories: